Dalton Schultz: College career

 Schultz accepted a football scholarship from Stanford University.
 He did not see any action as a true freshman in 2014 and was redshirted.

-As a redshirt freshman in 2015, Schultz played in all 14 games as a backup to Austin Hooper, catching 10 passes for 121 yards and one touchdown.
+As a redshirt freshman in 2015, Schultz played in all 14 games as a backup to Austin Hooper, catching 10 passes for 121 yards and a touchdown.

 As a sophomore in 2016, Schultz was named the starter after Hooper declared for the NFL draft.
-He played in all 13 games, having 23 receptions for 222 yards (fourth on the team) and a touchdown.
+He played in all 13 games and recorded 23 receptions for 222 yards (fourth on the team) and a touchdown.
 Schultz helped block for running backs Christian McCaffrey and Bryce Love, while receiving honorable-mention All-Pac-12 honors.

 Prior to the 2017 season, Schultz was named to the John Mackey Award watch list.
 In 13 games, he was used mostly as a blocker, catching 22 passes for 212 yards (fifth on the team) and three touchdowns, while helping running back Love rush for 2,118 yards.

 Schultz was named to the All-Pac-12 First-team, declaring for the 2018 NFL draft after the season.